MMw-Unibo/INSANE/README.md

 To run on CloudLab, we suggest to select an hardware type that supports at least two experimental LANs, so that it is possible to test the same application with UDP/IP and DPDK.
 Please do not use the management network for the experiment traffic.
 To use DPDK, we tested our code with Mellanox hardware only, so please try to select a node with Mellanox NICs.

 We performed our tests using the [d6515](https://docs.cloudlab.us/hardware.html) hardware, but others with similar characteristics should work as well (e.g., c6525-100g).
 To ease the testing, we created a [CloudLab profile](https://www.cloudlab.us/p/INSANEProject/Ubuntu22.04-TwoLANs) for two nodes that use Ubuntu 22.04, with two suitable LANs already configured, and DPDK 22.11 already installed.
+If you use that image, we reccommend using the 192.168.0.0/16 network for DPDK and the 10.0.0.0/16 for kernel UDP.

 Once instantiated, you can proceed with the installation of the prerequisites (see the [Prerequisites](#prerequisites) section) and the build of the project (see the [Building the project](#building-the-project) section).